 You must get a higher arrow spine to shoot heavier arrow points.
 If you have a longer arrow, you need a higher spine number.

-Make sure to use the spine selector in finding the right spine size.
+Make sure to use a spine selector to find the right spine size.

 You can also opt to choose a stiffer shaft.
 It is essential to do so when you are shooting a longer broadhead.